Nate Warren Nate Warren

 I was out of my element from the beginning of the assignment.
 The photo on the page to download the map and directions had cards spread across the table as if someone was trying to cheat at solitaire.

-I am to negotiate a dungeon by stocking an inventory of Equipment, Items and Loot from drawn cards, and then drawing more cards to determine who I’m doing battle with and what they are doing in the battle.
+I’m supposed to negotiate a dungeon by stocking an inventory of Equipment, Items and Loot from drawn cards, and then draw more cards to determine who I’m doing battle with and what they are doing in the battle.
 So many gaming questions would have been answered once I printed the instructions; instead the printed instructions sat menacingly on my desk for weeks.

-Or maybe it was after my first few plays, when I fled to Columbia.
+Or maybe it was after my first few plays, when I fled to Colombia.

 My First Wight